dimitardanailov/ddanailov/AsianAbsolute/Job.md

-# Title
-ASP.NET MVC / Azure Developer
+# ASP.NET MVC / Azure Developer

 ## About this job

-Job type: *Full-time*
+Job type: `Full-time`

-Experience level: *Mid-Level*
+Experience level: `Mid-Level`

-Role: *Asp.net MVC and Azure Developr*
+Role: `Asp.net MVC and Azure Developr`

-Industry: *Translation and Project Management ??*
+Industry: `Translation, Localization and Marketing agency

 Company size: ???

-Company type: *Private*
+Company type: `Private`

-Contract duration: The initial full-time contract will run for 6 months and may be extended to a total of 12 months.
+Contract duration: `The initial full-time contract will run for 6 months and may be extended to a total of 12 months`

 ## Technologies: